newspacer/K-Meter/README.markdown

 K-Meter can be downloaded in the [releases][] section (you may need to click on "Assets").

-I have dropped LV2 plug-in support for good.
-However, you can still use LV2 - just download version **v2.8.1**.
+~~I have dropped LV2 plug-in support for good.
+However, you can still use LV2 - just download version **v2.8.1**.~~  The plugin has been updated to JUCE 8, which includes LV2 support out-of-the-box.

 ## Documentation